-This is the eighth album of original piano music in a series of ten albums of piano improvisations which I recorded periodically and spontaneously throughout 2019, at Cape Town Sound Studios.
+This is the tenth album of original piano music in a series of ten albums of piano improvisations which I recorded periodically and spontaneously throughout 2019, at Cape Town Sound Studios.

 All 100 pieces were released in ten volumes in October 2019.

-The naming scheme of this particular album utilizes some of the most highly searched astronomy-related terms on the internet.
+The naming scheme of this particular album utilizes some of the most highly searched seasonal terms on the internet.

 The naming scheme has absolutely no correlation to the music, and was purely adapted for Google keyword search volume.

 This choice was to satirically reflect on the naming schemes and lack of musical meaning in most modern-day compositions.